Crab Stuffed Shrimp

 - Saute the onion and celery in butter until lightly browned, then add the wine and cook until the wine dissipates and is dry except remaining butter; allow to cool.

 - Place the crab in a mixing bowl (be sure to double check for bits of shell), and add the egg, garlic, Worcestershire, pepper, lemon juice and parsley, mixing well.
-Stir in the crushed cracker crumbs.
+Stir in the crushed cracker crumbs and cooled veggies.

 - Place the shrimp on a foil lined baking sheet, sitting upright, with the shrimp spread open and tail pointing upwards.
 Place a cookie scoop of stuffing mix formed into a ball onto the shrimp and fold the tail over, pressing it lightly into the stuffing just so it stays upright.